arktos65/uwsgi-cookbook/README.md

 compiles from source a modular installation of uWSGI.
 Using this approach allows for a tailored installation using wrapper cookbooks.

+The Debian configure recipe is somewhat reverse engineered from the uwsgi apt package, but set up in such a way to allow flexibile configuration.

 ## Supported Platforms

 Supported platforms:  Ubuntu 12.04, 14.04.